 To proceed with the analysis, it will be necessary to define several parameters.
-Let us call $r_o$ the resistance of the outside solution per unit length, given in S/cm.
-This means that the total resistance on the outside for the segment of length $\lambda x$ will be $r_o \lambda x$ .
-In the same manner we define $r_i$ as the internal resistance per unit length also in S/cm, giving the total internal resistance of the segment as $r_i \lambda x$ .
+Let us call r_o the resistance of the outside solution per unit length, given in S/cm.
+This means that the total resistance on the outside for the segment of length Δx will be $r_o\Delta x$.
+In the same manner we define r_i as the internal resistance per unit length also in S/cm, giving the total internal resistance of the segment as $r_i \Delta x$.
 Both the internal and external longitudinal currents will be given in A and the potentials in V. With regard to the currents perpendicular to the membrane we have to consider that the longer the segment the larger is the current, therefore we have to define them per unit length.
-We will then define the membrane current as $i_m$ in A/cm.
-In this way the total membrane current will be $i_m \lambda x$ .
-The membrane resistance $r_m$ will be given in Scm, because as we take a longer piece of membrane the total resistance decreases.
+We will then define the membrane current as i_m in A/cm.
+In this way the total membrane current will be $i_m \Delta x$.
+The membrane resistance r_m will be given in Scm, because as we take a longer piece of membrane the total resistance decreases.